If you are looking for a complete guide on how to make serious passive income, you are in the right place.

 We have collected over 25 proven methods for making passive income and organized them to meet your specific situation and goals.

 Don't have any money to get started?
 No problem, we've got an entire section devoted to “no money” strategies.
 Are you a complete beginner and want something that is simple to implement?
 We've got you covered.
-Are you are seasoned pro looking for more complex or unconventional strategies?
+Are you a seasoned pro looking for more complex or unconventional strategies?
 That's actually my specialty – I think you'll discover some hidden gems later on in the article that are perfect for you.

 Here's a preview of what we'll cover.
 If you want to jump straight ahead to any of the topics, just click on the desired hyperlink.